 Let's get started!

-1. Prewash silk scarf in Synthrapol and iron smooth and stretch it on the stretcher bars.
+1. Prewash silk scarf in Kieralon and iron smooth and stretch it on the stretcher bars.
 Pour some resist into gutta applicator bottle (how much you need depends on your design).

 2. You can either freehand your design onto your silk or draw it on a sheet of paper with a black felt tipped pen so you can see it through your silk.
 Then place your paper design under the silk and carefully apply the resist over the lines.
 Once you've finished your design allow the gutta to dry completely.